 Here are the steps of our process:

 2.)
-The client sends the documentation back to Langhals Law by either dropping it off at the office, scanning and emailing it, faxing it, or mailing it.
-Mr. Langhals converts the information from the Homework into a Separation Agreement, Shared Parenting Plan/Parenting Plan, Petition for Dissolution, Decree of Dissolution, etc.
+The client sends the completed "Homework" back to Langhals Law by either dropping it off at the office, scanning and emailing it, faxing it, or mailing it.
+Langhals Law converts the information from the "Homework" into all of the legal documents necessary for a dissolution, like a Separation Agreement, Shared Parenting Plan or Parenting Plan, Petition for Dissolution, Decree of Dissolution, etc.

 For any inquiries about the dissolution process, please contact me today.
 I look forward to working with you soon.